a FKRM student presenting to a judges about their research

 Competition

-Faculty of Kinesiology and Recreation Management (FKRM) Research Day competition will include a poster competition and a Three-Minute Thesis (3MT) competition.
+Faculty of Kinesiology and Recreation Management (FKRM) Research Day competition features a poster competition and a Three-Minute Thesis (3MT) competition.
 Eligibility for each competition is as follows:

 • FKRM Undergraduate Students - Poster Competition only